eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 - `ANKAGENT_INSECURE`, for providing a boolean to enable/disable the insecure communication

 Rationale:
-This avoids passing cli arguments when starting an agent, which improves the usability of the Ankaios agent.
+This avoids passing cli arguments when starting an agent, which improves the usability.

 Tags:
 - AgentManager